railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/leads.rst

 .. note:: Leads or Opportunities

        Companies may decide to not use leads, but instead to keep all information directly in an opportunity.
 For some companies, leads are merely an extra step in the sales process.
 You could call this extended (start from lead) versus simplified (start from opportunity) customer relationship management.
        OpenERP perfectly allows for either one of these approaches to be chosen.
 If your company handles its sales from opportunities directly, feel free to move on to chapter :ref:`part2-crm-opport`, although most of the features explained below also apply to opportunities.

 In the next sections we will explain in more detail some examples of what `Leads` in OpenERP can be used for.

+.. tip:: Leads Menu is not displayed

+        In  ``Simplified`` view, ``Leads`` will not be displayed.
+To see not also opportunities, but also leads, you should switch to the ``Extended`` view.
+You can easily switch from `Simplified` to `Extended` view by changing your `User Preferences` through the `Edit Preferences´ button.

 Storing your Business Cards effectively
 ---------------------------------------